- What is Quality

 Patient experience is central to ensuring that the services we commission are informed by patients’ views and that these are used to develop services to meet the needs of our population.
 To this effect, patient feedback and engagement is at the heart of all the programmes of work at the CCG.
 There are a number of key initiatives and reports that are used to collate patient experience, and identify where this can be improved.

 All Care providers are expected to carry out patient experience surveys and act on responses to improve the services that they provide.
 It is now normal practice for `Patient Stories` to be used to help Trust Boards to understand how it feels to receive healthcare services.
-This information is monitored by the CCG alongside compliments and complaints and public opinions which have been placed on internet sites such as `NHS Choices` and `Patient Opinion`
+This information is monitored by the CCG alongside compliments and complaints and public opinions which have been placed on sites such as the NHS website and Patient Opinion.

 As a patient or carer, as far as you are able, become active partners in your healthcare and always expect to be treated as such by those providing your healthcare.
 Speak up about what you see – right and wrong.
 You have extraordinarily valuable information on the basis of which to make the NHS better.
 (Berwick 2013).